hamishforbes/lua-resty-upstream/example/README.md

 Set the IPs and ports to whatever is appropriate for your environment.
 The pools have some keepalive and timeout settings configured

-We've also pulled in cjson for use in the API later on.

 Instances are created for both the API and http upstream modules.

+Repeat for the SSL enable origin servers.

 ## init_worker_by_lua

-We call `init_background_thread()` here to start the background worker.
+We call `init_background_thread()` here on both http upstream instances to start the background workers.

 This worker will restore dead hosts after the defined timeout period and perform background checks on hosts.

 ## lua-load-balancer

-In our main server block, listening on port 80, we pass everything to `load-balancer.lua` in `content_by_lua`.
+In our main server block, listening on port 80 and on port 443 for ssl, we pass everything to `load-balancer.lua` in `content_by_lua`.

+In `load-balancer.lua` we check the scheme variable and select the right upstream instance.
-In `load-balancer.lua` we can use `http_upstream` as if it was an instance of lua-resty-http.
+`httpc` can then be used as if it was an instance of lua-resty-http.
 The only real difference is the second return value from `request()` is a table.

 We first get the request body iterator and return a 411 error if the client is attempting to send a chunked request.